-IKEA Tebrau offers more than 250 job opportunities
+Ikea Tebrau offers more than 250 job opportunities

 “This phase of recruitment which offers over 200 employment opportunities is an addition to more than 50 management positions that were filled during the first phase of recruitment last year.

-IKEA offers its employees, who are also known as “co-workers”, a competitive package of rewards inclusive of contractual incentives, medical benefits and insurance coverage, employee discounts, subsidised meals, six-months maternity and paternity leave, seasonal gifts and more.
+Ikea offers its employees, who are also known as “co-workers”, a competitive package of rewards inclusive of contractual incentives, medical benefits and insurance coverage, employee discounts, subsidised meals, four-months maternity and one month paternity leave, seasonal gifts and more.